sradics/digital-garden/_notes/Team Genius.md

 ---
 No more than two levels of leadership. •      The members knowing each other on a personal basis. — location: [3147](kindle://book?action=open&asin=B00OG8AXKO&location=3147) ^ref-12893

 ---
+•      No more than two levels of leadership. •      The members knowing each other on a personal basis. — location: [3221](kindle://book?action=open&asin=B00OG8AXKO&location=3221) ^ref-24759

+---
 identifies small teams as being four to six members—the “sweet spot” of functionality along a continuum of “cultural messages” delivered by teams numbering from four to ten members. — location: [3154](kindle://book?action=open&asin=B00OG8AXKO&location=3154) ^ref-9287